oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

 ## Task 3: Upgrade your database

 You determined that the database is ready to upgrade.
 Start AutoUpgrade in *deploy* mode.
-One command is all it takes to perform the upgrade - including all pre- and post-upgrade tasks.
+One command is all it takes to perform the upgrade and PDB conversion; including all pre- and post-upgrade tasks.

-1. Start AutoUpgrade in *deploy* mode to perform the upgrade.
-Notice you are re-using the same command, but this time `-mode` is set to `deploy`.
+1. Start AutoUpgrade in *deploy* mode to perform the upgrade and conversion.
+Notice you are re-using the same config file and command, but this time `-mode` is set to `deploy`.

     ```
     <copy>